 Towson left the Patriot League to go to the Atlantic 10 Conference.
-Florida A&M (MEAC), Florida Atlantic (I-AA independent), and Florida International (I-AA independent) all moved up to the I-A level and were classified as I-AA independents for the season.
+Florida A&M (MEAC), Florida Atlantic (I-AA independent), and Florida International (I-AA independent) all began a move up to the I-A level and were classified as I-AA independents for the season.

 The NCAA does not list North Dakota State, Northern Colorado, South Dakota State, and UC Davis as fully eligible for the 2004 season.
 Thus, they were not counted as official teams but we do list them since they were all in their transition to I-AA.

 Florida A&M actually attempted to move up from I-AA to I-A starting with the 2003 season, but they played a typical I-AA schedule.
 In 2004, they had a mixed schedule of I-A and I-AA teams as they were set on completing the move.
 Interestingly, the NCAA Handbook does not have them as leaving I-AA for the 2004 season.

 The Rattlers present a difficult case as to whether they should be included as I-A or I-AA for 2004 due to the circumstances and abrupt turnaround back to I-AA.
 We opted to include Florida A&M as I-AA for 2004 because they began the transition process.